Nictiz/HL7-mappings/generate/README.md

   ```
   extra-targets=Cert-with-setup
   ```
-  The TestScript resources can use the `nts:attribute` to define which element should be included in a target (see above).
+  The TestScript resources can use the `nts:in-targets` to define which element should be included in a target (see above).
 Multiple extra targets may be separated using comma's.

 ## Schematron